wrmadsen/speciale-cph/README.md

 	* Pro-Russian/Wagner Tweets may not be Russian nor orchestrated.
 But they may regurgitate whatever such Russian bots had attempted to set in motion.
 The original content of Russian bots may be more difficult to find due to being removed by Twitter.

 ## Analysis

+### Covariates
+* Text data that serves as control.
+Those that would not be affected, presumably.
+* Text data that serves as an indicator of the general flow of events.
+Reuters for example.
+* Conflict data.

 ## Data sources